 In the above PowerShell script,

-New-ADServiceAccount cmdlet uses Name parameter to specify service account name.
+Name parameter to specify the service account name.

-DNSHostName specifies DNS host name of service account.
+DNSHostName specifies the DNS hostname of the service account.

 Above command create enabled managed service account as Engg-Service2